 What NMF Cannot Fund

-Grants from NMF cannot be used for capital campaigns, annual fund drives, endowments, building construction, religious activities, past operating deficits, general operating expenses, indirect costs, lobbying, publicity and direct marketing.
+Varies by program.
+Typically grants from NMF cannot be used for capital campaigns, annual fund drives, endowments, religious activities, past operating deficits, general operating expenses, indirect costs, lobbying, publicity and direct marketing.
 Grants solely for equipment or capital improvements will not be considered.
 Grants for professional services (i.e. attorneys, website developers, accountants, grant writers, engineers, architects, etc.) are largely considered part of an operating expense and would not qualify.

 Grant Award Amounts: Our maximum grant award is $25,000.
 The average award is $12,500.